Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 v2-gui: v2 remade with a GUI (only has all versions/can't just choose latest version to download)

+‎
+‎
-It downloads the files from this repository: https://gitea.30-seven.cc/Wesley/BotW.Multiplayer.Release
+The autoupdater downloads the files from this repository: https://gitea.30-seven.cc/Wesley/BotW.Multiplayer.Release

 Watch this video to get BotW Multiplayer set up and working: https://www.youtube.com/watch?v=j18yicimeiM